Xtra-Computing/thundergbm/docs/parameters.md

-FastTree Parameters
+ThunderGBM Parameters
 =====================
-This page is for parameter specification in FastTree.
-The parameters used in FastTree are identical to XGBoost (except some newly introduced parameters), so existing XGBoost users can easily get used to FastTree.
+This page is for parameter specification in ThunderGBM.
+The parameters used in ThunderGBM are identical to XGBoost (except some newly introduced parameters), so existing XGBoost users can easily get used to ThunderGBM.

 ### Key Parameters
 * ``verbosity`` [default=1]